This is the perfect small-batch vanilla frosting recipe. It’s rich, delicious, and so easy to make.

 Another Wednesday, another small-batch frosting recipe.
-I love sharing these small-batch frosting recipes with you because having an archive of different flavors means that you can mix and match them with my small-batch cupcakes and make the cute little cupcake batch of your dreams.
+I love sharing these small-batch frosting recipes with you because having an archive of different frosting flavors means that you can mix and match them with my small-batch cupcakes or cookies and make the small-batch dessert of your dreams.

-Over the last couple months, I’ve shared Small-batch Chocolate Frosting, Small-batch Oreo Frosting, and Small-batch Cream Cheese Frosting.
+Here on the blog so far, I’ve shared Small-batch Chocolate Frosting, Small-batch Oreo Frosting, and Small-batch Cream Cheese Frosting.
 This time, it’s classic, perfect Small-batch Vanilla American Buttercream Frosting.

 What is American Buttercream Frosting?

 American buttercream is a fabulous and convenient frosting that can be made with just a few ingredients, butter, powdered sugar, a little salt, some vanilla, and usually a bit of cream or milk.

 Unlike Swiss, French, and Italian meringue buttercreams, American buttercream does not contain eggs, so there is no cooking involved.
 You just soften some butter, beat it until it is nice and fluffy and then beat in the rest of the ingredients.

 From start to finish, it takes less than 5 minutes.
 I love it for small-batch baking because it’s so simple to make and easy to scale.

 It’s also very tasty.
 This vanilla frosting is rich and buttery and quite sweet, with a smooth texture that crusts just a little.